This admissions statement should be read in association with the University Admissions Principles and Procedures for Postgraduate Taught Programmes.

 Exemptions to our language requirement may apply to those applicants who have spent at least three years studying at an approved English speaking higher education institution.
 Applicants who feel this may apply to them should confirm this with the relevant Department.

-To apply for these programmes please complete our online application form, and provide the following documents in support of your application:
+To apply for this programme please complete our online application form, and provide the following documents in support of your application:

-Applicants are not normally required to attend interviews or auditions.
+Applicants are not normally required to attend interviews.

 We aim to process complete applications and to publish decisions within 21 days of receipt of all supporting documents required.